zachary/simplesamlphp-dockerized/README.md

 SimpleSAMLphp is verified using cryptographic hashes obtained from the vendor and stored in the Dockerfile directly.

+A working example of how this image can be used can be found at https://github.com/UniconLabs/dockerized-idp-testbed.

 ## Tags
 It is recommended that only the highest version tag is used as each previous tag/version is generally associated to fixes of the SimpleSAMLphp application.